szczyglis-dev/py-gpt/README.md

 ##  Chat with files (llama-index)

 This mode enables chat interaction with your documents and entire context history through conversation.
 It seamlessly incorporates `Llama-index` into the chat interface, allowing for immediate querying of your indexed documents.
 To begin, you must first index the files you wish to include.
 Simply copy or upload them into the `data` directory and initiate indexing by clicking the `Index all` button, or right-click on a file and select `Index...`.
-Additionally, you have the option to utilize data from indexed files in any Chat mode by activating the `Llama-index (inline)` plugin.
+Additionally, you have the option to utilize data from indexed files in any Chat mode by activating the `Chat with files (Llama-index, inline)` plugin.

-Built-in file loaders: `text files`, `pdf`, `csv`, `md`, `docx`, `json`, `epub`, `xlsx`.
-You can extend it in `Settings / Llama-index` by providing list of online loaders (from LlamaHub)
+Built-in file loaders (offline): `text files`, `pdf`, `csv`, `md`, `docx`, `json`, `epub`, `xlsx`.
+You can extend this list in `Settings / Llama-index` by providing list of online loaders (from `LlamaHub`).
+All loaders included for offline use are also from `LlamaHub`, but they are attached locally with all necessary library dependencies included.

 **From version `2.0.100` Llama-index is also integrated with database - you can use data from database (your history contexts) as additional context in discussion.
 Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in Settings / Llama-index section.**

+**WARNING:** remember that when indexing content, API calls to the embedding model (`text-embedding-ada-002`) are used.
+Each indexing consumes additional tokens.
+Always control the number of tokens used on the OpenAI page.

 # Files and attachments